singularity-bit/axios-fetch/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 You can start editing components by modifying `components/**/*.js`.
 The components are created using Atomic Design methodology.
-Please check [Atomic Design documentation](https://bradfrost.com/blog/post/atomic-web-design/) for more information.
+Please check [Atomic Design Documentation](https://bradfrost.com/blog/post/atomic-web-design/) for more information.

+For styling in Next.js please check [CSS Modules](https://beta.nextjs.org/docs/styling/css-modules) and [Global Styles](https://beta.nextjs.org/docs/styling/global-styles)

 ## Learn More